sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

 ## Intro
 Now that we are familiar with the SAP Integration Suite, advanced event mesh, we can proceed to configure the connectivity between SAP S/4HANA Cloud and AEM.
 For this, we will be interacting with both systems.
-In AEM we will import certificates and set up  a client username for our SAP S/4HANA Cloud system.
+In AEM we will import certificates and set up  a client username for our SAP S/4HANA Cloud system, which  needs to match the common name (CN) of the client certificate imported in AEM.
 In SAP S/4HANA Cloud, we will configure a couple of communication arrangements which will set up the communication channel used to send and receive events from AEM.

 ### Maintain Client Certificates in SAP S/4HANA Cloud